National Organization for Rare Disorders, Inc.

 It is possible that the main title of the report Pediatric Cardiomyopathy is not the name you expected.

 Pediatric cardiomyopathy is a rare heart condition that affects infants and children.
 Specifically, cardiomyopathy means disease of the heart muscle (myocardium).
-Several different types of cardiomyopathy exist and the specific symptoms vary from case to case.
-In some cases, no symptoms may be present (asymptomatic); in many cases, cardiomyopathy is a progressive condition that may result in an impaired ability of the heart to pump blood; fatigue; heart block; irregular heartbeats (tachycardia); and, potentially, heart failure and sudden cardiac death.
+Several different types of cardiomyopathy exist and the specific symptoms vary from person to person.
+In some affected individuals, no symptoms may be present (asymptomatic); in many people, cardiomyopathy is a progressive condition that may result in an impaired ability of the heart to pump blood; fatigue; heart block; irregular heartbeats (tachycardia); and, potentially, heart failure and sudden cardiac death.

 Cardiomyopathy may be termed ischemic or nonischemic.
-Ischemic cardiomyopathy refers to cases that occur due to a lack of blood flow and oxygen (ischemia) to the heart.
-Such cases often result from hardening of the arteries (coronary artery disease).
-Nonischemic cardiomyopathy refers to cases that occur due to structural damage or malfunction of the heart muscle.
-Nearly all cases of pediatric cardiomyopathy are nonischemic.
+Ischemic cardiomyopathy refers to a lack of blood flow and oxygen (ischemia) to the heart and this often results from hardening of the arteries (coronary artery disease).
+Nonischemic cardiomyopathy refers to structural damage or malfunction of the heart muscle.
+Nearly all patients with pediatric cardiomyopathy have the nonischemic type.
 This report deals with nonischemic pediatric cardiomyopathy.

 Cardiomyopathy may also be termed primary or secondary.
-Primary cardiomyopathy refers to cases where cardiomyopathy occurs by itself or for unknown reasons (idiopathic).
-Secondary cardiomyopathy refers to cases where the disease occurs secondary to a known cause such as heart muscle inflammation (myocarditis) caused by viral or bacterial infections; exposure to certain toxins such as heavy metals or excessive alcohol use; or certain disorders that affect the heart and/or additional organs systems.
-According to the Pediatric Cardiomyopathy Registry, approximately 79 percent of pediatric cardiomyopathy cases occur for unknown reasons (idiopathic).
+Primary cardiomyopathy occurs by itself or for unknown reasons (idiopathic).
+Secondary cardiomyopathy occurs secondary to a known cause such as heart muscle inflammation (myocarditis) caused by viral or bacterial infections; exposure to certain toxins such as heavy metals or excessive alcohol use; or certain disorders that affect the heart in addition to additional organ systems.
+According to the Pediatric Cardiomyopathy Registry, approximately 79 percent of pediatric cardiomyopathy is idiopathic.

 American Heart Association